ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Alternatively, the re-distribution of keying material can be initiated by the KDC, which e.g.:

-* Can make the ace-group/GROUPNAME/nodes/NODENAME resource Observable, and send notifications to Clients when the keying material is updated.
+* Can make the ace-group/GROUPNAME/nodes/NODENAME resource Observable {{RFC7641}}, and send notifications to Clients when the keying material is updated.

 * Can send the payload of the Key Distribution Response in one or multiple multicast POST requests to the members of the group, using secure rekeying schemes such as {{RFC2093}}{{RFC2094}}{{RFC2627}}.